revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-48. Tell me about Denormalization and when can we go for it in SQL?
+48. Tell me about Denormalization and when can we go for it in SQL.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

-> - Denormalization can be described as the process to get back from all the normalized forms in the table to add some redundant data in it.
+> - Denormalization can be described as the process to get back from all the normalized forms in the table to add some redundant data to it.
 > - It is a good idea to denormalize the tables to do the fast retrieval
-> - When their are multiple small tables and applying joins on those tables will be costly operation.
+> - When there are multiple small tables and applying joins on those tables will be a costly operation.

 </details>